Elizabeth Ross (poet)

 Elizabeth Jane Ross (17 September 1789 – 1 June 1875) was a Scottish poet, artist, and collector of Gaelic music.

 Life

-She was born to Captain Thomas Ross, a gunner assistant in the Royal Artillery who was badly wounded at the Siege of Seringapatam (now is the territory of India) in 1792, and Isabella Rose MacLeod in Perth, Scotland.
+She was born to Captain Thomas Ross, a gunner assistant in the Royal Artillery who was badly wounded at the Siege of Seringapatam (now is the territory of India) in 1792, and Isabella Rose Macleod in Perth, Scotland.
 Her father was an Army officer who had served in the Caribbean and was stationed in India at the time of Elizabeth's birth.
-Her mother, was Isabella Rose McLeod, the 8th daughter of John McLeod of Rasaay.
+Her mother, was Isabella Rose Macleod, the 8th daughter of John Macleod of Raasay.